 Any location in an area is defined by two coordinates.
 The surface of a sphere is a curved area, and using directions like up and down is not useful, because the surface of a sphere has neither a beginning nor an ending.
 Instead, we can use spherical polar coordinates originating from the centre of the sphere, which has a fixed radius (Figure 1).
 Two angular coordinates remain, which for the Earth are called the latitude and the longitude.
-The axis of rotation is also the symmetry axis.
 The North Pole is defined as the point where the theoretical axis of rotation coincides with the surface of the sphere, and the Earth rotates in a counter-clockwise direction when the pole is viewed from above.
 The opposite point is the South Pole.
 The equator is defined as the great circle halfway between the poles.

 The latitudes are circles parallel to the equator.
 They are counted from 0° at the equator to ±90° at the poles.
 The longitudes are great circles connecting the two poles of the Earth.
 For a given position on Earth, the longitude going through the zenith, which is the point directly above, is called the meridian.
 This is the line that the Sun apparently crosses at local noon.
 The origin of this coordinate is defined as the meridian of Greenwich, where the Royal Observatory of England is located.
-From there, longitudes are counted from 0° to ±180°.
+From there, longitudes are counted from 0° to +180° (eastward) and -180° (westward).

 Example: Heidelberg in Germany is located at 49.4° North and 8.7° East.

 Elevation of the poles (pole height)